Overdose

 Aspartate aminotransferase (AST) and alanine aminotransferase (ALT) concentrations begin to rise within 24 hours post-ingestion and peak at 48-72 hours as does total bilirubin and prothombin time.
 Severe toxicity can be defined as AST or ALT greater than 1000 IU/l.

-Activated charcoal works well in 1
+Activated charcoal works well in 1st few hours.

 A serum paracetamol level should be taken 4 hours after the ingestion and compared with the appropriate line on the Prescott nomogram to ascertain if treatment is required.